 When a company terminates a contract before the notice period ends, they turn a voluntary resignation into an involuntary termination.
 That could be another factor encouraging companies to keep employees through their notice period.
 When they're involuntarily terminated, an employee becomes entitled to state unemployment compensation (as long as there weren't any causes for termination beyond the resignation letter).
 The company’s unemployment insurance reserve account and rates may see adverse effects as a result.

 State Law and Resignation Pay

-State law is another reason a company may pay the worker though they don’t perform any duties.
-This occurs when an employer actually stipulates that employees must give notice of resignation.
+State law is another reason a company may pay the worker through the notice period.
+This occurs when an employer stipulates that employees must give notice of resignation.
 This is often through clauses in their job contracts.
 In such cases, some state laws require the company to pay the worker through the notice period.

 Whether an employee works through the notice period or not, they are entitled to pay they've already earned.
 This includes commissions and accrued vacation pay.
-They should be able to collect their final paycheck on their last day of work or soon thereafter.
+If they've given notice, they should be able to collect their final paycheck on their last day of work or soon thereafter.

 If you think that your employer deprived you of your right to resignation notice pay or any other final pay, consider consulting a lawyer.